Let's get started with a Microservice Architecture with Spring Cloud:

 5. Mock Clients

-MockServerClient API is used for providing a capability to connect to the MockServer.
+MockServerClient API provides the capability to connect to the MockServer.
 It models requests and the corresponding responses from the server.

 It supports multiple operations: